ethereum/consensus-specs/specs/phase0/p2p-interface.md

   that is, it has exactly one participating validator (`len([bit for bit in attestation.aggregation_bits if bit]) == 1`, i.e. exactly 1 bit is set).
 - _[REJECT]_ The number of aggregation bits matches the committee size -- i.e.
   `len(attestation.aggregation_bits) == len(get_beacon_committee(state, data.slot, data.index))`.
-- _[IGNORE]_ There has been no other valid attestation seen on an attestation subnet that has an identical `attestation.data.target.epoch` and participating validator index.
+- _[IGNORE]_ A valid slashing message has been observed for the validator.
 - _[REJECT]_ The signature of `attestation` is valid.
 - _[IGNORE]_ The block being voted for (`attestation.data.beacon_block_root`) has been seen (via both gossip and non-gossip sources)